7 Wrist Strengthening Exercises To Avoid Injury And Increase Gains

 So how to go about achieving all this?
-These 7 wrist exercises will build strength while developing flexibility.
+These seven wrist strengthening exercises will build strength while developing flexibility.

 What it does: Stretches the ligaments (known as palmar radiocarpal, dorsal radiocarpal, ulnar collateral, and radial collateral) on both sides of your wrist.